cynthiateeters/utter-nonsense/README.md

 ## When you are ready to go to production

 1. In your terminal, run `rpm run build`.
 The final version of your site will be in the `dist` folder.
+2. You can test your build site locally with the Live Server extension (which is configured in .vscode/settings.json).

 ## If you run into problems